The-Academic-Observatory/mag-archiver/README.md

 MAG Archiver is an Azure Function App that automatically archives Microsoft Academic Graph (MAG) releases so that they can be transferred to other cloud services.

+## Status
+This is a proof of concept; the functionality for archiving and compressing each MAG release has not been implemented yet.

 ## Setup
 The following instructions explain how to setup Mag Archiver.